Our Story

 Home » Our Story

-Touch A Life was created in November 1999.
-Pam and Randy Cope had recently traveled to Southeast Asia to visit some friends who operated an orphanage in Vietnam.
-The Copes had never experienced anything like the poverty suffered by people there, and as they walked the streets of cities like Saigon and Nha Trang, their hearts began to cleave towards those of the children forced to beg and live in the streets.
+In November 1999, Pam and Randy Cope traveled to Southeast Asia to visit some friends who operated an orphanage in Vietnam.
+Walking the streets of Saigon, their hearts were broken as they witnessed children forced to beg and live on the streets sleeping in alleys and on park benches.

 It was here that everything changed.

-After returning home, Pam began to read about the problem of street children in Vietnam, commonly known as doi moi, or “dust of the earth”.
+After returning home, Pam began to read about the problem of street children in Vietnam, commonly known asdoi moi, or “dust of the earth”.
 She read about the beatings and fear they endured, their hunger and malnutrition, and, worst of all, their chances of being picked up by child traffickers and forced to work in hard labor conditions or sexual bondage.
-The Copes connected with people who sought to do similar work in Vietnam.
-They bonded together to determine a way to begin providing for the vulnerable children who had tugged on their heartstrings.
-The work started out small – they rented a simple apartment in Saigon to house 15 street children.
-For the first time, these children were provided with three meals a day, clothing, an education, and a closely-knit family.
-The effort became a preventive measure that prohibited these exploited and vulnerable children from becoming absorbed in the trafficking ring in Southeast Asia.
+Touch A Life started out small, working with like-minded nationals.
+They would identify 15 children, rent a simple apartment, and hire houseparents.
+For the first time, these children were provided three meals a day, clothing, an education, and a closely-knit family to keep them safe.
+The effort became a preventive measure that prohibited these exploited and vulnerable children from becoming absorbed into the trafficking ring in Southeast Asia.

 In 2006 Pam and Randy read an article in the New York Times about the horrors of child labor trafficking on Lake Volta which led Touch A Life to expand their work into Ghana, West Africa.
 Thousands of children, some as young as five years old, are sold to work in the fishing industry or as domestic servants in the Lake Volta region of Ghana.
 After learning of the neglect and abuse these children are forced to endure on a daily basis, the Copes knew that Touch A Life needed to get involved.